 So believe the hype: quinoa is as nutritious as can be.

 It contains every single one of the nine essential amino acids, including methionine and lysine, which eludes most kinds of grains.

-It is a complete protein, more in league with meat, eggs and dairy than regular cereals.
-A hundred grams of uncooked quinoa supplies 14 to 16g of protein, plus 6g of healthy fats and none of the cholesterol.
+It is a complete protein, more in league with meat, eggs, and dairy than regular cereals.
+A hundred grams of uncooked quinoa supply 14 to 16g of protein, plus 6g of healthy fats and none of the cholesterol.
 As such, it can effectively address the amino acid deficits experienced by many vegans and vegetarians, especially bodybuilders.